Rhode Island Medicaid Long Term Care Eligibility for 2023

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

-3. Income Limitations – (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.)
+3. Income Limitations – (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) An applicant must have an income of approximately $21,600 per year in order to qualify.
+A $50.00 monthly personal needs allowance is not counted.

 Under Rhode Island law, the transfer of assets to certain recipients will not trigger a period of ineligibility.
 A home can be transferred to (A) one’s spouse or permanently blind or disabled child (B) into a trust for other disabled dependents (C) a child under age 21 (D) a sibling who has lived in the home for at least a year before the applicant’s institutionalization and holds equity interest in the home (D) a child who has taken care of the applicant for at least two years, thus delaying the need to move into a nursing home.